Nutrition 101 - Glossary - A

 Antioxidant - Definition - Antioxidants are substances found in many fruits, vegetables, nuts and grains that may protect cells against damage from free radicals.
 Examples include carotenoids, Vitamin E, Vitamin C, and selenium.
 Relevance - Antioxidants may be protective against damage from free radicals like tobacco smoke, radiation, and food breakdown byproducts, which may play a role in cancer and heart disease risk.

-Aspartame Definition - Ascorbic acid is another name for vitamin C which was historically used to treat scurvy, or vitamin C deficiency.
+Aspartame Definition - Aspartame is an artificial sweetener that is 220 times sweeter than sugar and approved for use by the FDA.
 Relevance - Although there are claims that aspartame is carcinogenic and causes many other adverse health effects, it is well studied and no major side effects have been found.